By Diane Hwang

 You may also want to check the expiration dates on your testing strips for the most accurate results of your blood glucose ranges.

-When you’re ready to start testing your blood glucose ranges, place your hand slightly below your heart for up to a minute to increase the blood flowing to your fingers.
+When you’re ready to start testing your blood glucose ranges, place your hand slightly below your heart for up to a minute.
+This serves to increase blood flow to your fingers.
 After you’ve inserted a test strip into the device, prick your finger.
 We recommend taking a sample on the side of your finger because it’s much less sensitive than your fingertip.
-This area is also less likely to bruise after pricking.
+This area is also less likely to bruise.

-If you have to self-monitor your blood glucose levels pretty frequently, we recommend alternating the sides on which you prick your finger each time you perform the test to minimize repeated trauma.
-The site you choose is actually very important.
-Your finger or your forearm are the best places to prick because they’re the most accurate, even if they are a little more painful.
+If you have to self-monitor your blood glucose levels frequently, we recommend alternating the sides on which you prick your finger each time you perform the test.
+This will help to reduce repeated trauma to any one area.
+Your finger or your forearm are the best places to prick because they provide the most accurate results, even if it hurts a little more.

 Because you use the same device multiple times, you will need to clean it after each use.
 You don’t want old samples contaminating future tests.
-Many monitors have quality-control check instructions to guarantee that they give accurate blood glucose range results every time.
+Many monitors come with quality-control checks to guarantee that they give accurate blood glucose range results every time.

 Monitors at OKRA Care

-When it comes to self-monitoring your blood glucose, OKA Care is on your side.
+When it comes to self-monitoring blood glucose levels, OKA Care is on your side.
 We’re here with products to help you navigate your diabetes — from Type I to Type II and beyond.
-No matter whether you’re doing this for the first time or you’re an old hand at pricking, we offer the most up-to-date tools and guidance to ensure your health.
+Regardless of whether you’re doing this for the first time or you’re an old hand at pricking, we offer the most up-to-date tools and guidance to ensure the best results.